simonmichael/hledger/hledger/hledger.m4.md

 $ hledger register credit\ card
 ```

-Some shell characters still have a special meaning inside double quotes, such as the dollar sign in Unix shells.
+Some shell characters still have a special meaning inside double quotes, such as the dollar sign (`$`).
 Eg in `"assets:$account"`, the bash shell would replace `$account` with the value of a shell variable with that name.
 When you don't want that, use single quotes, which escape more strongly: